Who can apply?

 - conferences and events held in Australia

-Under Austrade's Export Market Development Grants (EMDG) scheme, certain organisations and groups, who would not otherwise be eligible to apply for a grant under the general provisions of the EMDG Act can obtain approved status to enable them to apply for a grant in their own right.
-The two categories of approved status available include approval as an Approved Body and Joint Venture.
+Certain organisations and groups, who would not otherwise be eligible to apply for a grant under the general provisions of the EMDG Act can obtain approved status to enable them to apply for a grant in their own right.
+The two categories of approved status available are:

 First-time applicants are required to satisfy grant entry requirements, which include providing financial statements and some information that explains your business and your product or service.

 The EMDG eligibility checklist (PDF) has been designed to help you understand whether you should consider applying for EMDG assistance.
 Austrade suggests that you clarify any uncertainty about EMDG eligibility issues before applying for a grant.

 Please note that this checklist is provided only to assist you, as a potential applicant, to assess whether your business might potentially be eligible for EMDG assistance.
 The information generated by this checklist is not advice, and does not form part of the application assessment process.
 Applications must be lodged with Austrade, and will be assessed in accordance with the EMDG Act.
 The checklist should not be used as a substitute for advice.